 TSX Inc. (which operates Toronto Stock Exchange), TSX Venture Exchange Inc. (which operates TSX Venture Exchange) and TMX Group are all regulated as exchanges in Canada.
 TMX Group is also regulated as a clearing house in Québec, and TMX Group is subject to certain terms and conditions of its affiliates' regulatory framework as set out below.
-TSX Inc. is also regulated as an information processor by the Autorité des marchés financiers (Québec) (the "AMF") and operates as an information processor in accordance with a determination made by the Canadian Securities Administrators ("CSA") Chairs.
-TSX Inc. has a representative office in China for Toronto Stock Exchange and TSX Venture Exchange, which is subject to regulation by the China Securities Regulatory Commission.
-Alpha LP and Alpha Exchange Inc. ("TSX Alpha Exchange") are regulated as exchanges in Canada; however, they do not carry on any listing activity.
+TSX Inc. is also regulated as an information processor by the Autorité des marchés financiers (Québec) (the "AMF"), the Ontario Securities Commission (the "OSC") and the Financial and Consumer Affairs Authority (Saskatchewan) and operates as an information processor in accordance with a determination made by the Canadian Securities Administrators ("CSA") Chairs.
+Alpha Exchange Inc. (which operates TSX Alpha Exchange) is regulated as an exchange in Canada; however, it does not carry on any listing activity.
+In Canada, an exchange can regulate its markets and its participants and enforce its requirements either directly or through a regulation services provider.

-Montréal Exchange Inc. ("MX" or "Montréal Exchange") is regulated as an exchange and a self-regulatory organization (an "SRO") in Canada.
-MX is registered as a foreign board of trade (FBOT) in the United States with the U.S. Commodity Futures Trading Commission ("CFTC").
-In the U.K., the Financial Conduct Authority granted comfort to MX to allow remote access to its futures and options products to the U.K. "authorized persons".
+Montréal Exchange is regulated as an exchange and a SRO in Canada.
+MX is registered as a foreign board of trade (FBOT) in the U.S. with the U.S. Commodity Futures Trading Commission ("CFTC").
+In the United Kingdom, the Financial Conduct Authority granted comfort to MX to allow remote access to its futures and options products to "authorized persons" in the United Kingdom.
 In France, the Autorité des marchés financiers (France) recognized MX as a recognized foreign market.
-MX can also undertake certain activities in Israel subject to the conditions listed in a no-action letter issued by the Israel Securities Authority.
+MX may also undertake certain activities in Israel subject to the conditions listed in a no-action letter issued by the Israel Securities Authority.